 • Print or publish any notice or advertisement for employment indicating any preference, specification, or discrimination based on gender, unless based on a bona fide occupational qualification (BFOQ).

-• Discriminate against any employee or applicant in the admission to any apprenticeship or training program on the basis of gender.
+• Discriminate against any employee or applicant in the admission to any apprenticeship or training program based on gender.

 • Discriminate against any employee or applicant for employment because he or she has opposed any practice that is unlawful or has made a charge, testified, assisted, or participated in any manner in an investigation, proceeding, or hearing under the Act.